judgemavi-rocket/rds-prototype/packages/react-dialog/README.md

 ## Features

 - Fully controlled or uncontrolled usage
-- Backdrop option for modal behavior
+- Modal option for modal behavior with backdrop added
 - Accessible, using native `<dialog>` element
 - Composable API with separate trigger and close buttons
 - TypeScript support